Pierre Spies: Rugby

 On 21 July 2007, Spies was selected in Jake White's Springbok squad for the 2007 Rugby World Cup to be played in France in September, but was forced to withdraw from the squad nine days later after blood clots were found in his lungs.
 After getting a second opinion, it was stated that Spies could return to the World Cup squad if a third opinion was positive.
 However, the third diagnosis confirmed the original one and Spies withdrew from the squad.
 He returned to the Springboks' team for the 2008 June internationals against Wales.

 In domestic rugby, he was nominated for the 2008 Currie Cup Player of the Year, South African Player of the Year, International Player of the Year and won the award for South Africa's Most Promising Player of the Year and Sportsman of the Year.

 In 2009, his performances in the Super 14 earned him a selection for the Springboks to play against the British & Irish Lions during their tour to South Africa.
 He was also selected for South Africa's end-of-year tour, but injured his finger and was ruled out.

 In 2015, after having been released by the Bulls, Spies played a few matches with Japanese club Kintetsu Liners and then moved to top French club Montpellier Hérault Rugby, then coached by the Jake White.

-In 2017, after his contract with Montpellier had not been renewed, Spies announced to have decided to retire from rugby.
+In 2017, after his contract with Montpellier had not been renewed, Spies announced his decision to retire from rugby.